 Section 1 discussed the fact that containerization led to larger ship sizes, and that this in turn required greater depth at the port.
-Following the previous literature, we think of naturally endowed depth as an exogenous cost-shifter that makes it cheaper for a port to reach a desired depth through costly dredging (Brooks et al., 2018; Altomonte and Bonacorsi, 2018).
+Following the previous literature, we think of naturally endowed depth as an exogenous cost-shifter that makes it cheaper for a port to reach a desired depth through costly dredging (Brooks et al., 2019; Altomonte et al., 2018).
 The empirical challenge is that observed port depth is a combination of naturally endowed depth and depth attained by dredging.
 Our solution to this relies on using contemporary granular data on underwater elevation levels around the port to isolate the naturally endowed component of depth.
-In particular, we take all sea cells within certain buffer rings around the geocode of the port and sum the number of cells that are 'very deep', which we define as depth greater than 30 feet following Brooks et al. (2018).
-The authors argue that given vessel sizes in the 1950s (pre-containerization), depth beyond 30 feet conferred no advantage to the port.25 Below, we will test how reasonable this assumption is by
+In particular, we take all sea cells within certain buffer rings around the geocode of the port and sum the number of cells that are 'very deep', which we define as depth greater than 30 feet following Brooks et al. (2019).
+The authors argue that given vessel sizes in the 1950s (pre-containerization), depth beyond 30 feet conferred no advantage to the port.
+Below, we will test how reasonable this assumption is by examining pre-trends in shipping.